the-global-hackathon/CasperLabs-Developer-Community/October-13-through-15--CIS-LA-Hackathon:-GraphQL-Interface-Challenge.md

 * ***

 # Theme
-State Queries with GraphQL -- write and execute a smart contract on our platform Read data from the network and use our GraphQL APIs in a new, surprising way.
+State Queries with GraphQL -- write and execute a smart contract on our platform.
+Read data from the network and use our GraphQL APIs in a new, surprising way.
 You might build a project from the ground up, using an existing open source project, or leverage a cloud service you are familiar with.

 ## Rules